 Bank account and budget

 I’ve put this one top of the list.
 It’s not really a fundraising idea but it is a good way to start.
-If you can make sure that all of your fundraising goes into a separate account, you’ll be less likely to spend it and more motivated to keep going with the fundraising ideas that I’ve listed below.
+If you can make sure that all of your fundraising goes into a separate account, you’ll be less likely to spend it and more motivated to keep going with the easy fundraising ideas that I’ve listed below.

 This one is fairly self-explanatory and probably how most people fund raise for their volunteering trip.
 If you are looking to take a traditional gap year, we tend to find that January is usually a busy month for gappers to travel.
 This is because most people need to use the first part of their gap year to work and fundraise for what comes next.